egor-progger/pointlinejs/README.md

 </pre>

 Graph-js is an SVG based JS library for drawing tree diagrams.
-It relies on Treant-JS, Raphael for handling SVG and animations, Jqeury.
+It relies on Treant-JS, Raphael for handling SVG and animations, JQuery.

 For Docs, Examples, and everything else see: